Starcounter/Docs/docs/topic-guides/blendable-web-apps/customizing-solutions-design.md

 This allows to change color schemes, or configure other values like font sizing, margins, etc.

-Again [Blending](https://github.com/Starcounter/Blending) app suite [delivers GUI](https://github.com/Starcounter/Blending/blob/master/docs/gui.md#css-variables-manager) to do that without touching any code.
+Again [Blending](https://github.com/Starcounter/Blending) app suite [delivers GUI](https://github.com/Starcounter/Blending/blob/master/docs/gui.md#css-variables-manager) to add collections of values for CSS Variables without touching any code.
 You can as well add it to you composition code manually.

 {% hint style="warning" %} Attaching CSS Variables' collection through Blending app, allows you to set them on light DOM.
 Currently to the global scope - `body` (https://github.com/Starcounter/Blending/issues/232).
 While setting it in view's composition, attaches them in Shadow DOM to the scope you choose. {% endhint %}